ostaquet/Arduino-SIM800L-driver/README.md

 The embedded IP stack of the SIM800L only supports SSL2, SSL3 and TLS 1.0.
 These cryptographic protocols are considered deprecated for most of web browsers and the connection will be denied by modern backend (i.e. AWS).
 This will typically lead to an error `605` or `606` when you establish an HTTPS connection.

-In order to secure your connectivity to the backend, we strongly recommend using an up to date SSL library like [WolfSSL](https://www.wolfssl.com).
+In order to secure your connectivity to the backend, we strongly recommend using an up-to-date SSL library like [WolfSSL](https://www.wolfssl.com).

 ## Links